 #3 Run a 5k or 10k

 I love the way running makes me feel and what better way to stay in shape than signing up for a 5K?
 It gives you an excuse to train and gives you something to look forward to.
-The feeling afterward is one of accomplishment, plus you usually get a free pint of beer.
-WIN-WIN.
-Getting a team of friends together like I did for the annual cider run was so much fun!
-If you’re not an avid runner, I almost encourage you to try it even more because you will feel so amazing afterwards.
-Scenic views and running for a good cause — practically spells adventure.
+The feeling afterward is one of accomplishment, plus you usually get a free pint of beer. win-win.
+Got a team of friends together for the annual cider run and had a blast!
+If you’re not an avid runner, I almost encourage you to try it even more because the satisfaction (and free cider) afterwards.
+Scenic views and running for a good cause—practically spells adventure.

 #5 Try a new restaurant

 New parks, new restaurants, new dessert locations, and new coffee shops as you will see in my future blogs.
 I’ve found some amazing restaurants in surrounding areas.
 I cannot wait to share them with the world.
 Every restaurant is unique in its own way.
 It is especially fun to speak with the owners just to get a taste of their different personalities.
 One restaurant I’ve recently discovered has a pasta man in his own little bubble cranking out fresh pasta right in front of you!
 It’s like they imported him straight from Italy.
-I will follow up with a detailed blog with that one.
-I. Love.
-Food.
+I love food.
 Exploring new restaurants every now and again is completely affordable and super fun as long as you appreciate the details of everything it takes to successfully run the place.
 Remember, you are paying for the environment and the service, not just the food.
 That being said, be sure to tip your servers!

 So many wineries and breweries to choose from.
 They are all a blast.
 Do some research in your surrounding area and go for it.
-Grab a group of friends, split a bus or limo, and prepare to have a hangover that will be well worth it — I promise.
+Grab a group of friends, split a bus or limo, and prepare to have a hangover that will be well worth it—I promise.
 Just don’t be silly and think that you can drive just because it is just a few wine and beer samples.
 You cannot and should not.
 Some samples turn into full glasses for some reason.
-It is no surprise that I have an unhealthy obsession with wine.
-I recently bought a shirt that has a T-rex and it is holding two glasses of wine.
+It is no surprise that I recently bought a shirt that has a T-rex and it is holding two glasses of wine.
 The wording states “WINO-SAUR.”
 For a taste of my style, you can look forward to unique style blogs here.

 #7 OH CANADA

 Moral of the story: if your life is lacking adventure, make your own.
-While its more fun to venture out with another, it’s also fun now and again to venture out by your lonesome.
-It takes me back to green beer Sunday and my cab ride home with Mr. Osirus (the amazing ninja cab driver), if you haven’t read it — here it is..
+While its more fun to venture out with another, it’s also fun now and again to venture out by yourself.
+It takes me back to green beer Sunday and my cab ride home with Mr. Osirus (the amazing ninja cab driver), if you haven’t read it—here it is..
 Cab Ride With the Man-Bun.
-Spark some of your creativity and E-mail me all of your favorite adventure spots!
+What are some of your favorite adventure spots?